 On July 25, 1996, the Alliance Companies announced that they had entered into agreements with Gulf Insurance Company ("Gulf"), a subsidiary of The Travelers Inc., and Midwest Indemnity Corporation of Skokie, Illinois ("Midwest").
 The agreements with Gulf and Midwest are subject to completion of due diligence and negotiation of definitive agreements.
-The agreements with Gulf and Midwest are also contingent on the consummation of the Combination.
+The agreements with Gulf and Midwest are also contingent on each other and on the consummation of the Combination.

-Under the agreement with Gulf, the CSC Group and Gulf will pool their prospective non-standard contract and other surety bond programs by means of various quota share and reinsurance arrangements (the "combined program").
-The CSC Group component of the combined program is approximately \$5 million of surety bonds administered by CSU.
-The Gulf component of the combined program, is approximately \$30 million of surety bonds, which is now administered by Midwest.
-CSU will act as exclusive underwriter for the combined program.
-Midwest will perform selected underwriting functions, as determined by CSU, and generate bonds through its network of approximately 100 agents and subagents throughout the United States.
+Under the agreement with Gulf, the CSC Group and Gulf will pool their prospective non-standard contract and other surety bond programs by means of various quota share and reinsurance arrangements to form a new combined program (the "combined program").
+The combined program will be a separate and distinct book of surety bonds, which will not be part of any previous surety program written through Midwest.
+New underwriting standards for the combined program will be established by Gulf and the CSC Group as the insurers.
+CSU will act as exclusive underwriter for the combined program with responsibility for establishing new underwriting procedures and enforcing the new underwriting standards.
+Midwest's role in the combined program will be to process surety bond applications generated from its network of approximately 100 agents and subagents throughout the United States and to perform selected underwriting functions, as determined by CSU.